BTG to buy U.S. lung device company for up to $475 million

-LONDON BTG, the healthcare group best known for treating rattlesnake bites and varicose veins, is expanding into lung care by buying a Californian firm that has developed a device to prop open airways.
+LONDON BTG (BTG.L), the healthcare group best known for treating rattlesnake bites and varicose veins, is expanding into lung care by buying a Californian firm that has developed a device to prop open airways.

-The British company said on Thursday it would pay an initial $230 million and up to $245 million in performance-related future milestone payments to acquire privately-owned PneumRx.
+The British company said on Thursday it would pay an initial $230 million (146.76 million pounds) and up to $245 million in performance-related future milestone payments to acquire privately-owned PneumRx.

 The U.S. firm's flagship product is the RePneu Coil for advanced emphysema, which tethers small airways open to prevent their collapse.